 The opening times are currently published at very short notice.
 You can find the current opening times in our monthly overviews.

 The Vatican Museums are closed on Sunday and on the following days: January 1st and 6th, February 11th, March 19th, Easter Sunday and Monday, May 1st, June 29th, June 14th and 15th August, 1st November, 8th, 25th + 26th December.
+Free admission is on the last Sunday of the month.

 What to see